TamoAgzt/Super-Cool-Horror-Game/readme.md

 ## 1. General info

 - English for documentation, comments and variable names
-- When adding a feature, add it to unit test to make sure it works
+- When adding a feature, ask another developer to review your changes and perform the merge.
+Reason is simple: we easily overlook our own mistakes.
 - Before making any changes, write down for yourself what you are changing and why.
 In case something goes wrong.
+- Adding models can be pushed straight to development without a feature branch

 ## 2. Branches